+subnet address

-[Source: FYI4] subnet address The subnet portion of an IP address.
+The subnet portion of an IP address.
 In a subnetted network, the host portion of an IP address is split into a subnet portion and a host portion using an address (subnet) mask.
+See also: address mask, IP address, network address, host address.

+subnet mask

+See: address mask

+subnet number

+See: subnet address

+supernet

+An aggregation of IP network addresses advertised as a single classless network address.
+For example, given four Class C IP networks: 192.0.8.0, 192.0.9.0, 192.0.10.0 and 192.0.11.0, each having the intrinsic network mask of 255.255.255.0; one can advertise the address 192.0.8.0 with a subnet mask of 255.255.252.0.
+See also: IP address, network address, network mask, Classless Inter-domain Routing.

-See also: address mask, IP address, network address, host address. subnet mask See: address mask subnet number See: subnet address Switched Multimegabit Data Service (SMDS) An emerging high-speed datagram-based public data network service developed by Bellcore and expected to be widely used by telephone companies as the basis for their data networks.
+Switched Multimegabit Data Service (SMDS)

+An emerging high-speed datagram-based public data network service developed by Bellcore and expected to be widely used by telephone companies as the basis for their data networks.
 See also: Metropolitan Area Network.

+Synchronous Digital Hierarchy (SDH)

+The European standard for high-speed data communications over fiber-optic media.
+The transmission rates range from 155.52Mbps to 2.5Gbps.

+Synchronous Optical NETwork (SONET)

+SONET is an international standard for high-speed data communications over fiber-optic media.
+The transmission rates range from 51.84Mbps to 2.5Gbps.

-[Source: RFC1208] Systems Network Architecture (SNA) A proprietary networking architecture used by IBM and IBMcompatible mainframe computers.
-[Source: NNSC] т1 An AT&T term for a digital carrier facility used to transmit a DS-1 formatted digital signal at 1.544 megabits per second. Т3 A term for a digital carrier facility used to transmit a DS-3 formatted digital signal at 44.746 megabits per second.
-[Source: FYI4] TAC See: Terminal Access Controller (TAC) talk A protocol which allows two people on remote computers to communicate in a real-time fashion.
+Systems Network Architecture (SNA)

+A proprietary networking architecture used by IBM and IBM-compatible mainframe computers.

+A term for a digital carrier facility used to transmit a DS-1 formatted digital signal at 1.544 megabits per second.

+A term for a digital carrier facility used to transmit a DS-3 formatted digital signal at 44.746 megabits per second.
+[Source: FYI4]

+TAC

+See: Terminal Access Controller (TAC)

+talk

+A protocol which allows two people on remote computers to communicate in a real-time fashion.
 See also: Internet Relay Chat.

+TCP

-TCP See: Transmission Control Protocol TCP/IP Protocol Suite Transmission Control Protocol over Internet Protocol.
+See: Transmission Control Protocol

+TCP/IP Protocol Suite

+Transmission Control Protocol over Internet Protocol.
 This is a common shorthand which refers to the suite of transport and application protocols which runs over IP.
 See also: IP, ICMP, TCP, UDP, FTP, Telnet, SMTP, SNMP.